acapellan/AggreGator/assignments/user_stories.md

 #### Conversation

-- what defines quality information for the user?
+- What defines quality information for the user?
 - Besides approval ratings or timestamps, are there other metrics we could use?
-- what would be the best way to sort this information?
+- What would be the best way to sort this information?

 #### Confirmation